What is the Friendship Force of the National Capital Area (FFNCA)?

 North Auckland Club passing through Washington is treated by FFNCA to a private tour of the Kennedy Center.

-- For outbound exchanges, we apply to FFI for the countries we would like to visit.
+- For outbound journeys, we apply to FFI for the countries we would like to visit.

 - Once a city is offered, we work with that city to arrange dates.

-- We organize a group (20-25 members) from our club or other clubs interested in joining our exchange.
+- We organize a group (20-25 members) from our club or other clubs interested in joining our journey.

 - We stay in homes in the host city.

-- We participate in sightseeing and other activities arranged by the host club, similar to what we would do for an inbound exchange.
+- We participate in sightseeing and other activities arranged by the host club, similar to what we would do for an inbound journey.

-- Some exchanges include two weeks of home hosting, plus optional extensions for additional travel in the host country (at additional cost)
+- Some journeys include two weeks of home hosting, plus optional extensions for additional travel in the host country (at additional cost)

-- Other travel opportunities include Friendship Force Festivals and Conferences, and exchanges arranged by other chapters.
+- Other travel opportunities include Friendship Force Festivals and Conferences, and journeys arranged by other chapters.

 - FFNCA also has social and informational activities for members throughout the year (see the calendar page).